disclaimer

 Based on the conditions to expunge criminal records in Idaho, the process is outlined below for each category.

-• According to Idaho Code § 18–8310 sexual offenders are ineligible to request record expungement, especially as it pertains to sexually-based offenses.
+• According to Idaho Code § 18–8310, sexual offenders are ineligible to request record expungement, especially as it pertains to sexually-based offenses.

-• For juvenile criminal records, requestors will need to submit a request to the juvenile court to have the records expunged.
+• For juvenile criminal records, requestors typically need to submit a request to the juvenile court to have the records expunged.
 Courts may honor petitions if the person has served a sentence and has not been convicted of any crime since release.

-• Those who haven’t been charged before the one-year statute of limitation has elapsed, or those acquitted of their charges may submit a written request for expungement to the agency maintaining fingerprint and criminal history records pertaining to the case as stipulated in Idaho Code § 67–3004.
+• Those who haven’t been charged before the one-year statute of limitation has elapsed, or those acquitted of their charges, may submit a written request for expungement to the agency maintaining fingerprint and criminal history records pertaining to the case as stipulated in Idaho Code § 67–3004.

-• Interested persons can request, with copies served to the court where the trial took place, the prosecuting attorney, and the bureau of forensic services, for the expungement of DNA records in cases where the court reversed the conviction of the accused person was acquitted of all charges.
+• Interested persons can request, with copies served to the court where the trial took place, the prosecuting attorney, and the bureau of forensic services, for the expungement of DNA records in cases where the court reversed the conviction of the accused person, who was acquitted of all charges.
 The court judge retains the authority to grant or deny the request, and his or her decision is not subject to appeal, as stipulated in the Idaho Code § 19–5513.

 Do Sealed Records Show Up In Idaho Background Checks?